rambasnet/Kattis-Demos-Testing/README.md

 ## Requirements

-- bash terminal (preferred) along with language specific tools (compiler/interpreter, etc.) properly installed
+- Linux/Mac/WSL (Windows Subsystem Layer) bash terminal is preferred along with language specific tools (compiler/interpreter, etc.) properly installed
-- command prompt in Windows with g++
+- On Windows g++ compiler is required to run from command prompt
-  - g++ compiler can be downloaded from [https://nuwen.net/mingw.html](https://nuwen.net/mingw.html); extract it into c:\ drive as shown in the instructions here: [https://nuwen.net/mingw.html#install](https://nuwen.net/mingw.html#install)
+  - g++ for Windows compiler can be downloaded from [https://nuwen.net/mingw.html](https://nuwen.net/mingw.html); extract it into c:\ drive as shown in the instructions here: [https://nuwen.net/mingw.html#install](https://nuwen.net/mingw.html#install)

 ## Programming Languages